-From the glowing aura that was definitely beginning to gather again, Hajime looked down to the sword that lay for now across his lap.
+From the white aura that was definitely gathering again, Hajime looked down to the sword that lay for now across his lap.
 Interestingly, the blade had never quite lost its red tinge, as if the angry aura had never actually gone.

 “But who would be haunting me?”
 Sano finally wondered.